Abolitionism in the United Kingdom: Activists organize

+Cowper was a close friend of John Newton, who had been involved in the slave trade during his naval career.
+In later life, following his conversion to Christianity, and his ordination in the Church of England, Newton was an active abolitionist.
+He described slavery as a "stain on our National character."
+One important contribution by Newton to the abolition of slavery was his influence on William Wilberforce.
+Newton convinced Wilberforce that he would achieve more by remaining in Parliament than by becoming a priest in the Church of England.

 In 1783, an anti-slavery movement began in Britain.
 That year a group of Quakers founded their first abolitionist organisation.
 The Quakers continued to be influential throughout the lifetime of the movement, in many ways leading the campaign.
 On 17 June 1783, Sir Cecil Wray (one of the Members of Parliament for Westminster) presented the Quaker petition to parliament.
-Also in 1783, Dr Beilby Porteus, Bishop of Chester, issued a call to the Church of England to cease its involvement in the slave trade and to formulate a policy to improve the conditions of Afro-Caribbean slaves.
+Also in 1783, Beilby Porteus, Bishop of Chester, issued a call to the Church of England to cease its involvement in the slave trade and to formulate a policy to improve the conditions of Afro-Caribbean slaves.
 The exploration of the African continent by such British groups as the African Association (1788) promoted the abolitionists' cause.
 Such expeditions highlighted the sophistication of African social organisation; before this, Europeans had considered them 'other' and uncivilised.
 The African Association had close ties with William Wilberforce, who became known as a prominent figure in the campaign for abolition in the British Empire.

 Africans themselves played a visible role in the abolition movement.
 In Britain, Olaudah Equiano, whose autobiography was published in nine editions in his lifetime, campaigned tirelessly against the slave trade.
 Also important were horrific images such as the famous Wedgwood anti-slavery medallion of 1787 and the engraving showing the ghastly layout of the slave ship, the Brookes.